rattfieldnz/bitcoin-faucet-rotator/INSTALL.md

 The second command compiles SASS into CSS, combines CSS files into a single unified file, and combines Javascript/JQuery files into a unified Javascript file.

 The third and fourth commands do as you might think - minify CSS and Javascript scripts respectively.

+**NOTE:** Depending on your setup, you may experience errors relating to the dependencies.
+You may need to install each of the dependencies manually.
+To install each of the dependencies manually, open the ‘package.json’ file to see the required dependencies, then go ‘npm install dependencyName’ for each package (e.g. npm install bootstrap-sass, npm install gulp, etc).
+You can also install these globally by using npm –g dependencyName.
+As a precaution, before running the ‘gulp commands’, I suggest you also run ‘npm rebuild node-sass’ or just ‘npm rebuild’ when installing and updating these dependencies.
+A reference for this is at http://stackoverflow.com/questions/27257424/nodejs-npm-how-to-reinstall-recompile-copied-app-packages.

 ### Step 9